 Several years back, we drove past Picacho Peak during our first visit to Arizona and wondered if it could be climbed.
-Now that we live here, we finally made the trip to Picacho Peak State Park and made the hike to the summit via Hunter Trail.
+When we moved to Phoenix, we finally made the trip to Picacho Peak State Park and made the hike to the summit via Hunter Trail.
 The steep incline and bit of scrambling made this a challenging, but fun hike with incredibly rewarding views.

 Getting to Hunter Trailhead